Derk-B/Kraken/docs/gke-installation.md

 ```
 will start an Helm install called `kraken-instance` in namespace `dev`.

-_Now you can check the deployments on Google Cloud Console._
+_Now you can check the deployments on Google Cloud Console, or with other tools of your choice._

 ### (Optional) Setup local domain name and hosts
 Depending on your operating system, you can edit the `hosts` file to achieve optimal testing experience.